iPsychonaut/minion_qc_python/README.md

-# Fast and effective quality control for MinION and PromethION sequencing data
+# Python Refactoring of the R-Script for fast and effective quality control for MinION and PromethION sequencing data

 - [What and Why?](https://github.com/roblanf/minion_qc#what-and-why)
 - [Quick start](https://github.com/roblanf/minion_qc#quick-start)